hlysllrs/dock-it-api/README.md

-# Dock it - a productivity app
+# Dock it - a productivity API

 Bring your projects to shore.
 *or*
 Power up your projects.

-Dock it is a project management app for both inidviduals and teams.
+Dock it is a project management API for both inidviduals and teams.
 With the Dock it API, users have the ability to:
 - create and manage personal projects
 - create and manage teams and team projects
 - create and manage project tasks